LauraPastor/react-chatgpt/README.md

-# Getting Started with Create React App
+# ChatGPT clone based on react

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with a boiler plate with [npx create-react-app react-chatgpt).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: npm run start:frontend npm run start:backend
+You need to use your own API_KEY avalaible in https://platform.openai.com/account/api-keys(https://platform.openai.com/account/api-keys)

 ### `npm start`